gk646/magique/README.md

 Checkout the [video guide](https://www.youtube.com/watch?v=6mQwd6NjNcw) for a step by step explanation!

-1. Download or clone `magique`
-2. Set up an emtpy new project folder and create the following files:
+1. Set up an emtpy new project folder and create the following files:

 - **_main.cpp_**
   ```c++